mabdn/fprime-spaceposts/doc/MessageStorage/UnitTestDocumentation.md

 # BBSMessageStorage Unit Test Documentation

 ## Summary
-TODO numbers
-- The BBSMessageStorage component has been unit tested to X% line coverage and X% branch coverage.
+- The BBSMessageStorage component has been unit tested to 100% line coverage and 91% branch coverage.
 - The unit tests follow the data-driven unit test style.
 - The unit tests are implemented with the GoogleTest testing library.
 - Both black-box and white-box unit tests are used to make the unit tests as independent from the component as possible while still covering all internal error-handling branches.